Common Foods and Drinks that Stain Teeth

 Pigmented deposits on a tooth, or teeth, surface are called dental stains.
 Certain foods and beverages will certainly stain your teeth, these include soy sauce, balsamic vinegar, tomato sauce, red wine, coffee, tea, blueberries, grape and cranberry juices.
 Dark colored drinks like colas (Pepsi, Coke, and even the diet versions) can also leave stains on your teeth.
 For a list of common drinks and foodstuffs that cause discoloration and staining of the teeth keep reading...

-Teeth discoloration or stains may be caused by either extrinsic (external) or intrinsic (internal) staining.
+Teeth discoloration or stains may be either (or both):

 External staining are stains on the outer surface of a tooth or teeth caused by: